 We put the board against the ceiling leaving a 3/8 inch gap along the wall for expansion, which we did around the whole room.

 The next board to go up was also a 12 footer.
 We had to marry the tongue of board one to the groove of board two together.
-To get a tight seam we put a block of wood against the tongue of board 2 and tapped the block with a hammer.
-Next, we secured board two to the ceiling the same way we secured board one, with a pneumatic nail gun and brads.
+To get a tight seam we tapped a block of wood against the tongue of board 2.
+Next, we secured board 2 to the ceiling with a pneumatic nail gun and brads.

 We continued this process for the rest of the ceiling.
 In some areas, the 12 foot plank was not long enough so we ended up with seams, which were staggered and caulked so that they would blend in.